habtesellasie/Online-shopping/README.md

 This is a group assignment
 My Online Shopping Website
 Welcome to My Online Shopping Website, your one-stop-shop for all your fashion needs!
-Our website offers a wide range of clothing items, from stylish tops and dresses to comfortable jeans and jackets.
+Our website offers a wide range of clothing items, from stylish tops and comfortable jackets.
 Our collection includes items for all occasions, from casual wear to formal events, and we constantly update our inventory to ensure you stay ahead of the fashion curve.